Larger Quantities, Lower Prices

 Blackberry bushes thrive in full sun, but they will tolerate a little shade.
 A good draining soil is also necessary, and they prefer acidic soil with a pH between 5.5 and 7.
 They are perfect for growing zones 5 through 10, and new bushes do best with early spring planting.

 Trimmed or unkempt, blackberry bushes add visual interest and provide habitats and food for wildlife.
 Birds especially love the berries, but deer prefer the leaves.
 Flowers and fallen fruits also attract bees, which are necessary for pollination.
 Blackberry bushes will require yearly pruning in the winter to remove dead growth, retrain, and to cut any unruly branches.
-Prickled or thorn varieties do require additional care when trimming to protect the grower and clothing.
+Prickled or thorn varieties do need additional care when trimming to protect the grower and clothing.

 Wild Blackberry Bush can add nutrients and vitamins to your daily intake as well as provide you with extra cash in your wallet.
 Black Raspberry Plants are native to Europe and Asia eastward to Japan.
 The Black Raspberry Plant is also typical in Canada and in the Northern United States where you can usually find it growing wild.
-It is usually found growing in hedges, and in neglected fields, the flower in May and then the fruits ripen entirely from June to August.
+It is generally found growing in hedges, and in neglected fields, the flower in May and then the fruits ripen entirely from June to August.
 Many people use the fruits of the Black Raspberry Plants to make jellies, jams, and even pies.
-You can mix them with red berries, raspberries, and other berries to make a mixed berry pie.
+You can mix them with red berries, raspberries, and other berries to create a mixed berry pie.